Orders of $50 or more get free shipping within the US!!

 1. Complete a License

 The Call for Contributions contains the license for all artists and writers to fill out and send in with the submissions.
-NOTE: Submissions will not be processed without a completed license.
+NOTE: Submissions will not be processed without a completed & signed license.

 • Download the License and save the document using this format: YOUR NAME License (example: Frida Kahlo License).

-• Make sure to fill out the license completely, an incomplete license will result in your submission not being accepted for consideration.
+• Make sure to completely fill out & sign*** the license.
+An incomplete license may result in your submission not being accepted for consideration.

 ***Note: If you are unable to sign the license electronically, don't panic!

 • Each piece should be in its OWN file with its OWN file name.
-Note: We will not accept submissions that do not have any file name.
+Note: We will not accept submissions that do not have a file name.

 • Formats we accept are: PDF, JPEG, TIFF, PNG, DOC, DOCX.
-We do not accept google drive or dropbox submissions.
+We do not accept .exec files, google drive, or dropbox submissions.

 • For Writing: Limit Prose to 350 words maximum.
 Poetry should not exceed 35 lines (12± words per line).
 Limit your written word submissions to one side of one page.
 If you are not able to comfortably format it onto one single page, it is too long to submit.
 Please edit or excerpt it for our consideration.

-• Don't forget to include your fully completed and signed license!
+• Remember to include your fully completed and signed license

 • Click send and jump for joy!